-Several pesticides like spray give fast results, and kill pests easily.
+Several pesticides like spray give fast results and kill pests easily.
 But despite their benefits, the pesticide can be reckless to both humans and the environment.
-Numerous chemicals are present in pesticides which can linger in the environment for years and are prone to toxicity.
+Numerous chemicals are present in pesticides that can linger in the environment for years and are prone to toxicity.

 While some other pesticides which are only intended to affect pests may also be dangerous for animals and birds for example if a bird consumes an insect that is killed by insecticide may be poisoned.